Scientific Name

 Orbea wissmannii var. eremastrum is native to Saudi Arabia, Oman, and Yemen.

 Several species are fairly easy to grow.
-Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete water withdrawal during the winter months.
-A minimum winter temperature of 50 °F (10 °C) is acceptable, providing plants are kept absolutely dry.
+Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete withdrawal of water during the winter months.
+A minimum winter temperature of 50°F (10°C) is acceptable, provided plants are kept absolutely dry.
 A heated growing bench or incubator may help delicate plants to get through the colder months.
 However, many species live under shrubs in their habitat and prefer light shade rather than full sun.

 See more at How to Grow and Care for Stapelia.